For sellers trying to sell baseball cards on Whatnot, the timing data points first to 10 PM-12 AM ET.

 Which windows look most promising for baseball-card listings on Whatnot?

 The current baseball-card sample points to 10 PM-12 AM ET as the first lane to evaluate.
 Use broader Sports Cards timing as context, but use baseball-specific signals when planning baseball-specific shows.
-For broader card-market timing, compare this post with Best Time to Go Live on Whatnot for Sports Cards and TCG.
+For broader card-market timing, compare this post with Whatnot timing data for Sports Cards and TCG.

 Strongest observed 2-hour ET windows#